 Donations made to the Hospital Program Fund will enable the sustainability and expansion of our current programs as well as the development of new initiatives.

 The Department of Integrative Medicineâ€™s medical education program at CCHH trains health care professionals across the country to offer their patients high quality, integrative medicine.
 These include programs for physicians, nurses, acupuncturists, other health professionals, and medical students.

 Donations to the Education Fund will support the continuation of these professional training programs as well as the development of integrative medicine patient education programs including online educational modules and classes and events held at the Continuum Center for Health and Healing.

 Nearly 50 percent of Americans use complementary modalities as a routine part of their health care.
 We are committed to contributing to the knowledge base of integrative, evidence-based practice in order to further the use of integrative medicine in the mainstream medical community.
-Our research team actively conducts and collaborates on research studies to determine the safety and effectiveness of expanded healing approaches for a broad range of health conditions with other health centers, nationally-recognized individual researchers, and other programs and departments at Beth Israel Medical Center.
+Our research team actively conducts and collaborates on research studies to determine the safety and effectiveness of expanded healing approaches for a broad range of health conditions with other health centers, nationally-recognized individual researchers, and other programs and departments at Mount Sinai Beth Israel.
 This research is supported by a combination of research grants and philanthropy.
 Donations to the Research Fund will support the activities of the research team.